vsillan/game-server-programming-course/presentations/web_api_1.md

 - including JSON, XML and many others

-MVC uses a configured set of formatters to handle the request data based on its content type
+ASP.NET Core Web API uses a configured set of formatters to handle the request data based on its content type

 - Supports only JSON by default